LaRambla20/Repo11_ExpRob-assignment1/README.md

   * both the robot location and the time-stamp that takes into account the last time the robot moved is updated either at the end of the `Navigate` state or at the end of the `NavigatetoCharge` state  (that is when the robot actually reaches the location)

 ### System's limitations
 Most of the limitations derive from the hypotheses that were made for the implementation of the system.
-In particular, environments that don't meet the previously seen requirements cannot be generated and the 'dummy' mechanisms semplify , making it unrealistic.
+In particular, environments that don't meet the aforementioned requirements cannot be generated, just as the previously described 'dummy' mechanisms make the system simpler, but necessarily less realistic.
+Other limitations that stem from the system's hyptheses are: the architecure works only with know-a-priori environments and the robot can only detect urgent locations that are adjacent to the location that it is in.

 ### Possible improvements
+Some of the possible improvements simply consist in solving the system's limitations.
+For example, all the 'dummy' mechanisms could be substitued with realistic algorithms.
+Specifically, the `planner` node could embed a proper planning algorithm that evaluates a reasonable path towards the target location, by also taking into account walls and obstacles.

 ## Author
 Emanuele Rambaldi